dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdShowRoles.md

 # Show Roles

-The <span class="AppCommand">show roles</span> command a sorted list of all of the roles that are applied in the current user session.
+The <span class="AppCommand">show roles</span> command a sorted list of all of the roles that have been defined in the database.

+Use the "`values current_role;`" statement to display the list of roles that are active in the current session.
+{: .noteNote}

 ### Syntax